 For breakfast, a local gem is Hilda’s Tortillas.
 Family-owned and operated, be sure to get in early in order to snag one of their legendary breakfast burritos.
 They make them every morning, and once they’re gone, they’re gone!
 Another great spot is Emma + Ollie, where it's all about fresh ingredients, saying no to processed foods, and serving up classics like biscuits, banana bread and more.

 You can have a sit-down dinner with kids in Fredericksburg, too!
-At the family-owned Navajo Grill, kids eat free on Wednesday, and their menu includes offerings like cheese ravioli and sirloin.
-Don’t leave without trying the halloumi cheese appetizer and the Brussel sprouts.
+At the locally-owned and operated Bejas Grill, you can enjoy ample outside seating.
+Don't leave without trying the chicken tortilla soup or the prickly pear margarita.
 For an incredible wine pairing experience, go to Cabernet Grill, where the on-staff sommelier will pair your meal (made with local, Texas-inspired ingredients) with Texas wines, many of them grown and made locally.
 The atmosphere is casually elegant, so while families are welcome, this might a good choice for when you've got older kids in tow.

 Lodging and Travel Details

-While B&Bs, hotels and boutique inns are abundant in Fredericksburg, we recommend staying at the Fredericksburg Inn & Suites.
+We also recommend staying at Fredericksburg Inn & Suites.
 Located on five acres near Barons Creek, not only does the hotel have a pool (heated for year-round swimming) with a slide, but it also boasts an outdoor fireplace and TV area.
 Activities include outdoor movies, fresh cookies are made daily, and you can explore the creek and outdoor areas.